mjochen/SCCM_scripts/README.md

-# SCCM_scripts
+# SCCM-scripts
-Scripts for the SCCM-course
+Scripts for the SCCM-course.